nitinraj1234/Recruitment-Assistant/readme.md

 A resume screening and interview preparation tool built with Streamlit, LangChain, and Groq.
 It takes a candidate's resume, scores it against a target role or a custom job description, and generates interview questions and improvement suggestions — all without storing any data between sessions.

-No API key is required.
-The app is ready to use directly.

 Live demo: https://recruitment-assistant-bauel4dzgwouw2klwyssxj.streamlit.app

 ---